UoP-PrepPal/preppal-tutorial/docs/source/Features.rst

 Core Objectives
 ---------------
-The Meal Prep App is a **mobile application** designed to simplify meal planning and recipe management.
+The PrepPal is a **mobile application** designed to simplify meal planning and recipe management.
 It focuses on:

 * **Personal recipe storage** (no social/sharing features)
 * **Streamlined user experience** with minimal complexity